»Our institutions are failing because they are failing to scale.«

 Andreas M. Antonopoulos

-Ashby’s Law of Requisite Variety is regarded as the basic law of cybernetics or control (aka steering) theory.
-Put simply, it says »Do not be more limited than your field of action«.
+Ashby’s Law of Requisite Variety is regarded as the basic law of cybernetics or control (i.e., steering) theory.
+Put simply, it says: »Don’t be more limited than your field of action.«

-The most important basis of good control is relevant information advantages.
-Accordingly, control is systematically successful as long as it has a better information basis than its field of application.
+The most important basis of effective control is relevant information advantages.
+Accordingly, control is systematically successful as long as it has a stronger information base than its field of application.

-With the exponential development of information technology, however, information flows in the control environment can be handled less and less by traditionally successful measures.
-The weaknesses in the implementation of tried and tested principles become increasingly obvious in exponential times.
+With the exponential development of information technology, however, information flows in the control environment can no longer be managed by traditionally successful measures.
+Weaknesses in the application of tried-and-tested principles become increasingly evident in exponential times.

-The successful new competition regularly makes the leap from underfinanced garage projects to billion-dollar valuations in a few years’ time and, after the usual initial difficulties, pushes the old market leaders out of the race seemingly without effort.
+The successful new competition regularly makes the leap from underfinanced garage projects to billion-dollar valuations in just a few years, and — after overcoming the usual initial hurdles — pushes old market leaders out of the race seemingly without effort.

 What is their secret?

-Just as astonishing as these successes is their conceptual simplicity: in the area of process and project organization, for example, the original two-person project Atlassian with JIRA is worth mentioning, which prevailed in several categories against giants such as Microsoft, IBM and Hewlett Packard: with increasingly agile organizational requirements (i.e., more decentralized planning), the established competition was plainly less flexible than the simple, open approach.
+Just as remarkable as these successes is their conceptual simplicity: In process and project organization, for example, the original two-person project Atlassian with JIRA prevailed in several categories against giants such as Microsoft, IBM, and Hewlett Packard.
+With increasingly agile organizational requirements (i.e., more decentralized planning), the established competitors proved less flexible than Atlassian’s simple, open approach.

-Atlassian now has a market valuation in the double-digit billion range and inspired numerous copycats.
-The basic system is so generic and versatile that it is actually difficult to stereotype its capabilities (it is often simply characterized as bug trackingsoftware).
+Atlassian now has a market valuation in the double-digit billions and has inspired numerous imitators.
+Its system is so generic and versatile that it is actually difficult to pigeonhole (often it is simply described as bug-tracking software).

-Much better known than Atlassian is the most popular serial disruptor Elon Musk, who at the same time not only fought against the international automobile industry, which at first seemed to be overpowering, but also against the nationally operated space industry (besides various other pet projects that initially seemed similarly hopeless).
+Much better known than Atlassian is the most prominent serial disruptor, Elon Musk.
+He not only took on the international automobile industry — which at first seemed overpowering — but also the nationally operated space industry (alongside various other projects that initially seemed equally hopeless).

 He explains his entrepreneurial approach with first principles: